Serve colorful roasted carrots over a bed of creamy, herbed yogurt for a simple, elegant side dish that’s perfect for any occasion!

-If there’s one vegetable you’re always sure to find in my fridge, its carrots.
-Carrots are a favorite at our house so we always have a bunch on hand for salads, sautés, soups and dips.
-Carrots are abundant around this time of year, and while we enjoy them year-round, come spring carrots become a real mealtime staple.
+If there’s one vegetable that’s always in my fridge, its carrots.
+They're a household favorite, and we always have a bunch on hand for salads, sautés, soups, and dips.
+Carrots are abundant this time of year, and while we enjoy them year-round, come spring, they truly become a mealtime staple.

-Creamy, herbed filled yogurt serves as a bed for a pile of sumac roasted carrots in this simple spring side.
-These carrots are easy enough to make for a weeknight dinner, but elegant enough for a special occasion like Easter or Mother’s Day.
-They’re delicious at room temperature, which also makes them a nice addition to a holiday menu since they can stand to be left out for a bit.
+These roasted carrots are simple enough for a weeknight dinner, but elegant enough to serve at special occasions like Easter or Mother’s Day.
+They’re also delicious at room temperature, making them a great addition to a holiday menu where dishes can be left out for a bit.

-Roasting the carrots caramelizes their natural sugars and makes them tender, while a pinch of sumac adds a nice earthy, lemony flavor that balances the sweetness of the carrots.
-The herb filled yogurt bed offers a fresh and cooling contrast to the roasted carrots.
+Roasting the carrots caramelizes their natural sugars, making them tender and sweet.
+A pinch of sumac adds an earthy, lemony note that balances the sweetness, while the herb-filled yogurt provides a cool, creamy contrast to the spiced carrots.
+Here’s what you’ll need:

 How to Make Roasted Carrots with Yogurt Sauce:

-It’s a low effort side with serious flavor for your springtime menu.
+It’s a low-effort side dish with serious flavor that’ll add a burst of freshness to your spring menu.

 Ingredients